opea-project/docs/getting-started/build_chatbot_blog.md

 #### Check TGI Service Is Ready

-It takes minutes for TGI service to download LLM models and do warm up inference.
+It takes a few minutes for the TGI service to download LLM models and perform warm-up inference.

-Check the TGI service log to make sure it is ready.
+Check the TGI service log to ensure it is ready.

 Run this command to check the log:
 `docker logs tgi-service | grep Connected`